 During valve repair surgery, the surgeon fixes the damaged or faulty valve.
 This surgery is often done without using artificial parts.
 The mitral valve is the most commonly repaired valve, but repair surgery can also be used to treat problems with the aortic and tricuspid valves.
+See the next page for details on the types of valve repair surgery.

-Types of Valve Repair Surgeries
+Types of Valve Repair Surgery